 Being responsible for Product Design at Trackunit, most of my work is about me connecting the dots as I consider the needs of our end-user community: machine operators and construction equipment.

 On worksites, we care about operators and their safety.
 We’re also concerned for machines and equipment, and we’re on a journey to help eliminate downtime in the construction sector.
 The starting point is the vision of connecting man and machine.

 The Launch of ePAL Changes the Game For Equipment Access

-The app-based Platform Access Licence (ePAL) by IPAF (International Powered Access Federation) will launch in the coming weeks and marks a step change as plastic licenses are being phased out gradually in favor of a digital record held on the users’ smartphones.
+The app-based Powered Access Licence (ePAL) by IPAF (International Powered Access Federation) will launch in the coming weeks and marks a step change as plastic licenses are being phased out gradually in favor of a digital record held on the users’ smartphones.
 IPAF were looking to solve challenges which are prevalent on worksites, such as:

 - Unauthorized operation